1. CORPORATE INFORMATION

 For the purpose of the statement of cash flows, cash and cash equivalents consist of cash and short-term deposits, as defined above.

-c) Film rights are amortised on a straight-line basis over the licensed period or sixty months from the commencement of rights, whichever is shorter.
+c Film rights are amortised on a straight-line basis over the licensed period or sixty months from the commencement of rights, whichever is shorter.

-e) The cost of educational content acquired is amortised on a straight line basis over the license period or 60 months from the date of acquisition/right start date, whichever is shorter.
+e The cost of educational content acquired is amortised on a straight line basis over the license period or 60 months from the date of acquisition / right start date, whichever is shorter.

-f) Films produced and/or acquired for distribution/sale of rights:
+f Films produced and / or acquired for distribution / sale of rights:

 Cost is allocated to each right based on management estimate of revenue.
 Film rights are amortised as under:

-i.
-Satellite rights - Allocated cost of right is expensed immediately on sale.
+i Satellite rights - Allocated cost of right is expensed immediately on sale.

-ii.
-Theatrical rights - Amortised in the month of theatrical release.
+ii Theatrical rights - Amortised in the month of theatrical release.

-i ii.
-I ntellectual Property Rights (IPRs) - Allocated cost of IPRs are
+iii Intellectual Property Rights (IPRs) - Allocated cost of IPRs are amortised over 5 years from release of film.

-amortised over 5 years from release of film. i v.
-Music and Other Rights - Allocated cost of each right is expensed
+iv Music and Other Rights - Allocated cost of each right is expensed immediately on sale.

 Tapes are valued at lower of cost or estimated net realisable value.
 Cost is taken on weighted average basis.

-O) Financial Instruments
+N) Financial Instruments

 Financial instruments is any contract that gives rise to a financial asset of one entity and a financial liability or equity instrument of another entity.

-I. Initial Recognition
+I Initial Recognition

-II.
-Financial assetsa) Classification of financial assets
+a Classification of financial assets

 Financial assets are classified into the following specified categories: amortised cost, financial assets ‘at fair value through profit and loss’ (FVTPL), ‘Fair value through other comprehensive income’ (FVTOCI).
 The classification depends on the Company’s business model for managing the financial assets and the contractual terms of cash flows.

-b) Subsequent measurementi.
-Debt Instrument - amortised cost
+i Debt Instrument - amortised cost

 A financial asset is subsequently measured at amortised cost if it is held within a business model whose objective is to hold the asset in order to collect contractual cash flows and the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
 This category generally applies to trade and other receivables.

-ii.
-Fair value through other comprehensive income (FVTOCI):
+ii Fair value through other comprehensive income (FVTOCI):

 A ‘debt instrument’ is classified as at the FVTOCI if both of the following criteria are met: